zulf73/MongoRDD/README.md

 ## Tests

 There is just one extensive test, which launches an embedded MongoDB instance and writes dummy values into it and tests the MongoRDD on a local Spark instance.
-The test Works on my Machine™, but I'll ~~probably add Travis-CI soon.~~ try to get Travis-CI to work too.
+The test Works on my Machine™ and Travis-CI (Which is awesome!).

 It might not work on your machine for the following reasons: